 Instinctively, I laughed it off and proceeded to parade a brilliant montage of our clients’ various product and service benefits and how peoples’ lives were made better by their purchase and use.
 In fact, had I been recorded, I might have won a CLIO.
-And yet, I also remember a second instinctive reaction.
-Instinctively I knew, Joe was right.
+And yet, I also remember a second intuitive reaction.
+On some level, I knew Joe was right.

 Time passed and the days, weeks and months became years.
 We grew as a company and became well known as the “go to” ad agency for dramatic results even on tiny budgets.
 And indeed, our clients have grown by tens of millions of dollars.
 Small, local companies have become regional and national leaders.
 And yet every time I’d get a call from a client excited about another record month, Joe’s comment was ever lingering not too far away like an old friend standing off in the shadows.